© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman marching camp 450yds (410m) NE of Brovacum is a scheduled monument protected by Historic England under reference 1007187.
 View the official record →

-Roman marching camp 450 yards north-east of Brovacum is a temporary military enclosure dating to the Roman occupation of Britain.
+Roman marching camp 450 yards north-east of Brovacum is a temporary military installation of the Roman period, positioned in the landscape of Westmorland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007187.

 Roman marching camp 450yds (410m) NE of Brovacum is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007187.